I am a Kuznets Postdoctoral Associate at Yale EGC. I will join Boston College as an Assistant Professor in 2025 — [CV].

 An Experiment to Elicit Preferences Over Definitions of Algorithmic Fairness

-BZ Diop, A Panin, M Cissé
+BZ Diop, A Panin, E Kemel, M Cissé

 Publication